 Like other countries, the French government first mandated an e-invoice for all business-to-government (B2G) transactions.
-This meant that from 2020, any B2G sales have to be conducted through an e-invoice.
 Chorus Pro is at the heart of this system, a public platform that provides clearances to e-invoices.

 The French government aims to establish a framework to introduce e-invoicing for business-to-business (B2B).
-As of yet, the exact specifications of the framework are still under works.
+The exact specifications of the framework are still under work.

 However, according to the official ordinance no. 2021-1190 of 15 September 2021, the reform will include the following:

 - The system of e-invoices will be liable to all the companies, subject to VAT, starting from the new date yet to be announced.

-- The issuance of the e-invoices is all subject to the company’s size.
-The implementation date will be 1st July 2024 for enterprises, 1 January 2025 for mid-sized companies, and 1 January 2026 for small-scale and micro ventures.
+- The issuance of the e-invoices is subject to the company’s size.
+The implementation date was postponed for enterprises, 1 January 2025 for mid-sized companies, and 1 January 2026 for small-scale and micro ventures.

 - E-reporting will be mandatory even for transactions not associated with e-invoicing, including transactions with an individual not liable for VAT and cross-border sales with exempted entities.